 Our friends and neighbors offered dinners for my family when we could barely find time to take a shower, let alone cook.
 They provided a gentle reminder that the world was still spinning despite our inability to see beyond our need to help my dad.

-Cancer taught me to put a voice to the love in my heart, to be sure not to bypass sharing my favorite memories of our time together and make sure I remind my dad often of all the things he did for me, when all he could focus on was how we put our lives on hold to care for him.
+Cancer taught me to put a voice to the love in my heart, to be sure not to bypass sharing my favorite memories of our time together and make sure I remind my dad often of all the things he did for me when all he could focus on was how we put our lives on hold to care for him.
 Cancer gave me the ability to test my love and nurturing skills beyond what I ever thought possible.
 Cancer showed me that at the end of the day, love is simply and truly, all we need.
-Cancer allowed me to give every ounce of being a daughter to my dad and mom during his battle – and for this I am proud.
+Cancer allowed me to give every ounce of being a daughter to my dad and mom during his battle – and for this, I am proud.

 Cancer helped me build an incredible team with my family to make sure not a moment went by where my dad didn’t feel fully loved and cared for beyond measure.
 I knew my family was pretty awesome but I got to see it in action, minute by minute, in the darkest and roughest of times.

 Most importantly, cancer deepened my trust in God.
 It taught me to lay fully in the arms of Jesus when burdens were heavy, to seek Him in the storm and lean not on my own understanding.
 Cancer forced me to do this hundreds of times each day until it became a beautiful habit.
 I had tried to build this habit on my own for years before, but cancer helped me near master it.
-God was imbedded in this painful journey every step of the way and I bow deeply in thanksgiving for His gifts, even the painful ones.
+God was embedded in this painful journey every step of the way and I bow deeply in thanksgiving for His gifts, even the painful ones.

 Cancer may have taken my dad away but it left me with a beautiful new awareness of all the collateral blessings the Lord intends for us.
 Seek the Lord in your times of need and He will be there with open arms.